-The cervical spine is designed to handle a great deal of stress; however, there are a number of degenerative changes that can take place in the vertebrae and discs, resulting in neck pain and other symptoms.
+The cervical spine is designed to handle a great deal of stress, however there a number of traumatic injuries and degenerative changes that can occur to the motion segments of the cervical spine that can result in neck pain and arm pain.

 What’s causing my neck pain?